ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SNMP Agent Guide.md

 ##### Question

-When I run altisnmpd, I get the error message: "Error: Failed to connect to the agentx master agent: Unknown host (Connection refused)".
+When I execute altisnmpd, I get the error message: "Error: Failed to connect to the agentx master agent: Unknown host (Connection refused)".

 ##### Answer